 APAA Leadership Team:

-Joe Powell, President and CEO.
+Joe Powell, President, and CEO.
 Mr. Powell is a person in long-term recovery.
 For him, that means that he has not had to drink alcohol or use drugs for 28 years.
 He is nationally renowned as one of the premier providers and experts in the country on Peer Recovery Coaching and other peer recovery support services.
 In 2010, Faces and Voices of Recovery and the Hazelden Center’s “America Honors Recovery” Selection Committee chose Joe Powell to receive the Vernon Johnson award, which “honors individuals who are the standard-bearers for putting a public face and voice on recovery and striving to make sustained recovery possible for even more Americans.”
 “Each Vernon Johnson award recipient has demonstrated the tremendous and varied impact a single person can make on the progress of a movement,” said William Moyers, Vice President of Foundation Relations at Hazelden.
 Joe is just as well-known on the streets of Dallas by individuals in recovery that he has personally helped as he is in the hallways of state and federal government.
-Mr. Powell has been a LCDC (Licensed Chemical Dependency Counselor) for over 20 years and worked in a number of substance abuse and mental health treatment settings before being invited to join the Board of Dallas Helps, and consequently the establishment of APAA.
+Mr. Powell has been an LCDC (Licensed Chemical Dependency Counselor) for over 20 years and worked in a number of substance abuse and mental health treatment settings before being invited to join the Board of Dallas Helps, and consequently the establishment of APAA.
 He became founding President in 1998 and Executive Director in 2001.
 He was awarded the Vernon Johnson award through the Hazelden Center and Faces and Voices of Recovery, a Faces and Voices of Recovery Founding Board Member Award, a Mental Health Association “Prism” award, and a National Alliance on Mental Illness (NAMI) Community Recognition award.